lostwun/screensmith/README.md

-# Getting Started with Create React App
+# Getting Started with ScreenSmith

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Screensmith

+Screensmith is a WYSIWYG editor that accepts a map of a projects components and allows editors to build a "screen".

 ## Available Scripts